onzfonz/comp227/src/content/8/en/part8c.md

 The code is nothing special.
 The only thing is that we can't use a type predicate-based type guard here since a date in this case is only considered to be a `string`.
-Notice that even though the `parseDate` function accepts the `date` variable as `unknown` after we check the type with `isString`, then its type is set as `string`, which is why we can give the variable to the `isDate` function requiring a string without any problems.
+Notice that even though the `parseDate` function accepts the `date` variable as `unknown` after we check the type with `isString`, then its type is set as a `string`, which is why we can give the variable to the `isDate` function requiring a `string` without any problems.

 Finally, we are ready to move on to the last two types, `Weather` and `Visibility`.